 What I Offer

 Once at University, students can reach out to Open to Success for support to navigate the sometimes brutal reality of University life.
-This programme is particularly valuable for rural, regional and international students as they make this transition.

 In 1982, I graduated with a Bachelor of Arts (English, History, and Drama) and Diploma of Education (Secondary) from The University of New England, Armidale, and spent the next six years teaching English, History and Drama in Queensland, New South Wales and London.